News-Times (Forest Grove)

 The News-Times is a weekly newspaper covering the cities of Forest Grove and Hillsboro in the U.S. state of Oregon.
-Established in 1886 and with coverage focused on Forest Grove for most of its history, the paper only recently added equivalent coverage of the much larger city of Hillsboro, when, in August 2019, publisher Pamplin Media Group launched a separate Hillsboro edition of the News-Times, to replace Pamplin's Hillsboro Tribune.
-The paper is published on Wednesdays.
-As of 2014, it had a circulation of approximately 3,100.
-It is owned by Pamplin Media Group, which owns other community newspapers in the Portland metropolitan area.
+Established in 1886 and with coverage focused on Forest Grove for most of its history, the paper expanded coverage to Hillsboro, when, in August 2019, its owner launched a separate Hillsboro edition of the News-Times to replace the Hillsboro Tribune.
+The News-Times is published on Wednesdays.
+It is owned by Pamplin Media Group, which publishes other community newspapers in the Portland metropolitan area.